 Relations between Switzerland and Somalia are good.
 Somalia is a priority country for Swiss development cooperation under the Horn of Africa cooperation programme 2022–25.
 Somalia is part of the Greater Horn of Africa, one of the five geographical priorities of the Sub-Saharan Africa Strategy 2021–24.

 Key aspects of diplomatic relations

-Trade and economic cooperation between Switzerland and Somalia are limited; in 2012 the trade volume amounted to CHF 30,000.
-Switzerland imports essential oils from Somalia and exports office materials and electronic devices.
+Trade and economic cooperation between Switzerland and Somalia are limited in scope, amounting to just over CHF 367,000 in 2020.
+Switzerland has imported essential oils from Somalia and exported office equipment and electronic devices to the country.

-Scholars and artists from Somalia can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education Research and Innovation (SERI).
+Researchers and artists from Somalia can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Development cooperation and humanitarian aid

-recognised Somalia as an independent state immediately after the country gained its independence on 1.7.1960.
-It has since been involved in development projects and provides humanitarian aid.
+Switzerland recognised Somalia as a nation immediately after it gained independence on 1 July 1960.
+Since then, it has participated in development projects and provided humanitarian aid.